lavakyan/mstm-spectrum/README.md

         from alloy_AuAg import AlloyAuAg
         from fit_spheres_optic import Fitter, FixConstraint
         ```
-    1. setup of the experiment file name, background contribution ('constant', 'linear' or 'lorentz') and surrounding material:
+    1. setup of the experiment file name, background contribution and surrounding material:

         ``` python
         fitter = Fitter('example/optic_sample19.dat')
-        fitter.set_background('lorentz')
+        fitter.set_background('lorentz')  # 'constant', 'linear' or 'lorentz'
         fitter.set_matrix('glass')  # 'glass', 'water', 'air' or explicit value, i.e. 1.66+0.1j
         ```
     1. specification the initial configuration of spheres.
-       In this example, we will start from 3 spheres put in the XY plane:
+       In this example, we will start from 3 silver spheres put in the XY plane:

         ``` python
         #                              x             y            z